menny/menny.github.io/_posts/2026-07-11-the-unlocks-we-have-unlocked.md

    4. UX for freezing/exporting a frame
 3. Use AI to implement the tool

-Before the days of AI, searching and summarizing the different tools would take hours.
-This will now take ~20 minutes.
-Going over the technical aspects (pros/cons, different APIs, capabilities, etc.) would have taken about a day.
-This will now take ~30 minutes.
-Planning? ~A day before AI.
-It will take me a few minutes now.
-Implementation (coding, iterating, revising, etc.) would have taken me days (mind you, this is a completely new field for me, a new technology, and I am not that good with TypeScript).
-I bet AI will spit this out in 15 minutes.

 ## The Unlock

+Before the days of AI, searching, planning, and summarizing the different tools and options would take hours or days.
+Obviously, I also had low confidence that I would _know_ what to search for—how to translate what I need into a search query.

-Prior to AI, such an endeavor—yes, I use exactly that word—would have been intimidating: do I have the time?
+And so such an endeavor—yes, I use exactly that word—would have been intimidating: do I have the time?
 Can I really do this?
 Is my TypeScript proficiency enough?
+Do I even know if I explored the right audio visualization options?
+Did I process the audio correctly?
 Do I have the focus to go over all the options and research them?
 Etc.
-Frankly, I would postpone this even if I had a high-level plan in place.
+Frankly, I would postpone this or give up. _I would just not do it_.

-**AI unlocked this.**
+AI **unlocks my imagination** by acting as a domain translator—mapping my words to the correct audio-engineering domain and performing a well-focused search.

 Not only does AI speed things up, or serve as the best [search tool](https://darren-broemmer.medium.com/the-search-for-intelligence-why-all-ai-is-really-just-search-e2a826ddef02) we've ever invented; the tools around AI are structured in a way to _keep_ context!
 I can give the Agent something to work on and come back later when I have time to focus.
 The details will be there: our conversation history, the details it found, the questions I asked, the breakdowns it produced, and the decisions I made.
 All there.